-Because integrated writing generally includes access to the source material in advance of writing and during the writing process itself, this will feel more like a drafted task.
+Because integrated writing generally includes access to the source material before writing and during the writing process itself, this will feel more like a drafted task.

 Step Two: Organizing your ideas AND your time

-First of all, an outline will always benefit you.
+An outline will always benefit you.
 You may think that the best idea is to immediately start writing, but that could lead to a very disorganized or unfocused answer.
-Read the prompt carefully and make a brief outline of ideas from the source(s) that are necessary to include in an answer.
-Ensure that you know all parts of the prompt will be addressed and all of your most important details will be included.
+Read the prompt carefully and make a brief outline of ideas from the source(s) that are necessary to include in your answer.
+Ensure that you know how all parts of the prompt will be addressed.
+Outline all of the most important details that you will include.
 Identify any specific phrases or sentences you would want to include verbatim.

 It may also be necessary to adjust times depending on what is most important to the teacher.
 For example, there may be a larger emphasis on accuracy, so you will need to give yourself more time to revise and edit.
 You will also want to consider how necessary it is for you to fully grasp the concepts.
 In other words, if this assignment is for a core course in your major or in a particularly challenging class, it will be worth scheduling additional time.
-However, if the assignment is a small percentage of your total grade or for a general education course you're doing well in, it may be fine to lower the priority for reviewing and drafting this essay.
+However, if the assignment is a small percentage of your total grade, it may be fine to lower the priority for reviewing and drafting this essay.

 Examples of integrated writing prompts

 - Watch the debate about genetic testing and write a summary of the two arguments.
 What points and evidence did you find most convincing?
 Explain why that evidence had an impact on you.
 Do you agree or disagree with the final decision?
 (Intro to Biology)

 - Read the assigned children's book.
 What is the explicit message of the story?
 What are the implicit messages?
 Use terms we have discussed in class to explain the examples from the book.
 (Intro to Sociology)